outreachy/website/docs/onboarding-coordinator-flow.md

 TODO
 ---

-- [x] Make a unique_together for the combination of Project slug and Participation (shouldn't have the same Project short title in a round, but could have the same project participate in multiple rounds).
 - [ ] Make a unique_together for the combination of Community and Participation (shouldn't have a community participate in a round more than once)
 - [ ] NullBoolean for Community approved/rejected/pending by organizers
 - [ ] Use the URL template tag in various places to set links, e.g. {% url 'project-status' community_slug=community.slug project_slug=project.slug %}
-- [ ] Formatting on Project form looks odd - needs a custom template?
 - [ ] Outreachy organizer dashboard for community and project on-boarding status.
 - [ ] Switch from simple one-step sign up workflow to two-step email activation using registration.backends.hmac.urls
 - [ ] Add pronouns.is links to pronoun displays
-- [x] Fix he/him pronouns
 - [ ] Add explanation of roles to community CFP page
 - [ ] Make community CFP text not required
 - [ ] Make sure organizers can approve coordinators